SilasKa98/SmartAFK_public/README.md

 # SmartAFK_public

-A application to not get tagged as afk.
+A application to simulate mouse movement so you won't get flagged as afk.